-Scientific Name: Berardius bairdii
+Scientific Name: Hyperoodon ampullatus

-Identification: North Pacific Bottlenose whales are large — the males can be up to 39 feet long, which makes them second only to the sperm whale in size among toothed whales.
+Identification: North pacific bottlenose whales are large — the males can be up to 39 feet long, which makes them second only to the sperm whale in size among toothed whales.
 They are gray, but from the top appear a deep blue.
 They have rounded foreheads, and the skin of the male whales is often deeply scarred from past battles with other males over territory.
 These whales are fighters!

-Cool Facts: When fishing for their dinners, Pacific Bottlenose whales can make dives of over 3000 feet, often not emerging again for up to an hour.
+Cool facts: When fishing for their dinners, pacific bottlenose whales can make dives of over 3,000 feet, often not emerging again for up to an hour.